Cinemania (film festival): Program

 CINEMANIA's very specific role in the panorama of Montreal and Quebec's cinematographic events is that it is the only francophone film festival devoted solely to presenting quality French-language feature films subtitled in English.
 In fact, for many of the films screened, the festival is the only avenue of distribution.
 CINEMANIA is, as a result, considered by many artists, journalists and cinephiles as a unique portal to view French-language films.

 CINEMANIA offers cinephiles the opportunity of discovering a wide range of French-language films: masterpieces, innovative films and first feature films by young directors.

-CINEMANIA shows approximately 50 feature films, each film screening twice.
-In order to arrive at their final selection, the Festival programmers view over 120 French-language films each year.
-The focus is both on established filmmakers and first-time directors, providing a launching pad for up-and-coming talent.
+CINEMANIA shows approximately 120 feature films, each film screening twice.The focus is both on established filmmakers and first-time directors, providing a launching pad for up-and-coming talent.
 Well-known directors whose work appears frequently on CINEMANIA's screen include André Téchiné, Anne Fontaine, François Ozon, Maïwenn, Robert Guédiguian, Manuel Poirier, Aki Kauresmaki, and the Dardennes Bros.
 There have been guest appearances by such notable filmmakers as Bertrand Tavernier, Arnaud Desplechin, Olivier Assayas, Cédric Klapisch, Nicole Garcia, Alexandre Arcady, Costa-Gavras, Jean-Jacques Beinix, Patrice Leconte, and Radu Mihaileanu.

-CINEMANIA guest stars have included Michel Hazanavicius, Juliette Binoche, Emmanuelle Béart, Isabelle Huppert, Virginie Efira, Lambert Wilson, Laurent Lafitte and Soko, among others.
+CINEMANIA guest stars have included Juliette Binoche, Anne Dorval, Romain Duris, Jonathan Cohen, Monia Chokri, Michel Hazanavicius, Emmanuelle Béart, Isabelle Huppert, Virginie Efira, Lambert Wilson, Laurent Lafitte and Soko, among others.